Assessing Risk in Bitcoin Custody

 Incentive-aligned business models.
 Some companies like exchanges and investment schemes want to hold your coins to invest them or have you actively trade them.
 Others encourage self-custody and do not make money when holding your coins because they cannot rehypothecate or lend them.

-Bitcoin at Prime Trust is secured using a geo-distributed quorum of MPC (multi-party computation) wallets.
+Bitcoin at our custodian is secured using a geo-distributed quorum of MPC (multi-party computation) wallets.
 This technology does not keep a key online that can be stolen, lost, or hacked.
 Instead, an attacker would have to compromise a large percentage of the human/device quorum across a large geographical area in real-time.
 The time they have to perform such an attack is limited, as the key shares are rotated frequently.

 Swan encourages our clients to withdraw their Bitcoin to self-custody by offering free and automatic withdrawals.
 A majority of the Bitcoin on our platform is withdrawn, providing an ongoing demonstration that the Bitcoin purchased on our platform actually exists on-chain.

-Finally, we choose Prime Trust because they have a simple business model that is incentive aligned, where Swan pays for the services they provide.
+Finally, we choose a custodian because they have a simple business model that is incentive aligned, where Swan pays for the services they provide.
 We do not make money when we keep customer coins in custody, so there is no incentive for us to pressure customers to do so.
 Our business model is also simple, with most of our revenue generated from simple fiat to Bitcoin transactions, aligning our incentives with our clients — convert as much fiat to Bitcoin as possible, and take it into self-custody.

 Sign up to start saving Bitcoin